Federal data system for Obamacare exchanges gets security OK

-(Reuters) - The data system supporting President Barack Obama’s healthcare reform has been tested and certified as secure for millions of Americans who will seek health coverage beginning on October 1, meeting a critical deadline for launching the program, the administration said on Wednesday.
+Sept 11 (Reuters) - The data system supporting President Barack Obama’s healthcare reform law has been tested and certified as secure for millions of Americans who will seek health coverage beginning on Oct.
+1, meeting a critical deadline for launching the program, the administration said on Wednesday.

 The Centers for Medicare & Medicaid Services (CMS), part of the U.S. Department of Health and Human Services, said on Wednesday that the federal data system used to determine eligibility for government subsidies for this new healthcare was ready to go.